 Most moms are full of great advice, and are inveterate teachers in general.
-It’s not uncommon for kids to learn to cook from their mothers (and mother figures), so it’s no surprise that many famous chefs credit their moms with inspiring them too, although not always in the way you might think.
+It’s not uncommon for kids to learn to cook from their mothers (and mother figures), so it’s no surprise that many famous chefs credit their moms with inspiring them too—although not always in the way you might think.
 In honor of Mother’s Day, here are some notable food celebrities’ memories of their mamas.
-Whether they were professional chefs, enthusiastic amateur cooks, or never set foot in the kitchen, they all imparted worthy lessons, from the practical to the sublime.
+Whether they were professional chefs, enthusiastic amateur cooks, or never set foot in the kitchen, these moms all imparted worthy lessons, from the practical to the sublime.

 Gail Simmons’ Mom, Renée

 Gail Simmons, “Top Chef” judge and cookbook author, came by her love of food naturally, and early on; her mother was a food writer and cooking teacher who kept the fridge stocked with exotic ingredients.
 The happy times Gail spent with her mom in the kitchen, she says, “helped make [it] a place where I’ve always found comfort and exhilaration.”
 Far better than associating the space with drudgery, for sure.